Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids

-We also wish to see that $N$ and $\widehat{N}$ are subslgebras in ${\mathcal B}({\mathcal H})$.
+We next wish to show that $B$ and $\widehat{B}$ are also subalgebras in ${\mathcal B}({\mathcal H})$.
 But before jumping into proving these results, let us first consider the following result, which is a consequence of the condition~(3) of the manageability of $W$ (Definition~\ref{manageable}).